worldbank/gld/Support/B - Country Survey Details/COL/GEIH/geography.md

 The Colombian GEIH survey uses cartographic references from the Master Household Sample (list of households) that is permanently updated by the NSO.

-The GEIH survey uses probabilistic, stratified and multi-stage sampling.
+The GEIH survey uses probabilistic, stratified, and multi-stage sampling.

 In the GEIH, the first strata contain 24 capital cities (varies across years) and metropolitan areas (urban) as independent domains of study.
 Every city and metropolitan area is auto-represented.